ceshine/yt8m-2019/README.md

-# yt8m-2019
+# 7th place solution to The 3rd YouTube-8M Video Understanding Challenge

-7th place solution to The 3rd YouTube-8M Video Understanding Challenge
+(WIP) This is the final states of the codebase at the end of the competition.
+Code cleanup and documentation are under way.